Air France Flight 066: Subsequent action

 On 12 October 2017, the American Federal Aviation Administration (FAA) issued an Emergency Airworthiness Directive (EAD) affecting all Engine Alliance GP7270, GP7272 and GP7277 engines.
 The EAD required a visual inspection of the fan hub within a timescale of two to eight weeks, depending on the number of cycles an engine had operated since new.
-In June 2018 the FAA issued another Airworthiness Directive, requiring eddy-current testing of the fan hubs of GP7000 engines, to check for cracks in the slots in the hub that serve to attach the fan blades.
+In June 2018 the FAA issued another Airworthiness Directive, requiring eddy-current testing of the fan hubs of GP7200 engines, to check for cracks in the slots in the hub that serve to attach the fan blades.

 In August 2019, the BEA announced that a part from the fan hub recovered from Greenland had been examined by the manufacturer Engine Alliance under BEA supervision.
 Metallurgical examination of the recovered titanium fan hub fragment identified a subsurface fatigue crack origin.
 The fracture was initiated in a microtextured area approximately in the middle of the slot bottom.
 Examination of the fracture was ongoing.
 Meanwhile, Engine Alliance informed affected A380 operators that an engine inspection campaign would be launched soon.

 Recovery and repair

 Air France originally announced plans to ferry the aircraft back to Europe for repair, with an inoperable replacement engine installed, for reasons of weight and balance.
 Such a flight requires special operating procedures, and thus rehearsal by the crew in a simulator.

 That plan was revised and the aircraft was ferried back from Goose Bay Airport to Charles de Gaulle Airport on 6 December 2017 using four operational engines and an Air France crew.
 The damaged engine was flown to East Midlands Airport in the United Kingdom for examination by General Electric during the period 23–25 November 2017.
-The aircraft returned to service on 15 January 2018.
-However, Air France retired its A380 fleet in May 2020, due to the COVID-19 pandemic.
-F-HPJE's final flight was on 28 April from Charles de Gaulle Airport to Tarbes-Lourdes Airport as AF371V.
-The aircraft is stored there along with two other Air France A380s and three former Singapore Airlines A380s.
-In June 2021, the aircraft was re-registered as 9H-AIY by German-based investment firm Dr. Peters Group.
+The aircraft returned to service on 15 January 2018 and continued to fly until Air France retired its A380 fleet in May 2020, due to the COVID-19 pandemic.

 Recovery of the fan hub from the Greenland ice sheet took place on 29–30 June 2019 after 20 months and four phases of complex aerial and ground search operations to locate the various elements from the engine.